Zborovice: Sights

 The main landmarks of Zborovice are the church and the castle.
 The Church of Saint Bartholomew was built in the Baroque style in second half of the 17th century, on the site of an older church.

 The Zborovice Castle was originally a fortress, rebuilt into the Baroque castle in the 18th century.
 Later it was rebuilt in the Neoclassical style.
-In 1890–1891, the so-called Nový zámek ("new castle") was built next to the original castle (now called Starý zámek, "old castle").
+In 1890–1891, the so-called Nový zámek ('new castle') was built next to the original castle (now called Starý zámek, i.e. 'old castle').
 The castle is surrounded by a landscape park.
 A part of the castle complex is also the architecturally valuable tomb of the Friess family.
 Today the castle houses a home for the disabled.